SamuelNw/Arbitrage-Check/README.md

 - Depending on the number of events, the program might take several minutes to complete.

-## INFO:
+#### INFO:
-- The main branch has some bug as a result of the rearrangement of files, in the mean time, checkout the "tander" branch that works just fine.
+- The "tander" branch contains the code up to just before the rearrangement of files.
+It works just fine, too.